The-Mastoget-Organization/about/README.md

-### Announcement: "The Mastodon Organization" will shutdown its operations starting May 26, 2025 at around 4 to 8PM (UTC+8), in order to give way to its successor which is "Mastofetch" which is located on https://github.com/thedoggybrad/mastofetch.
-Do not worry, Mastoget will still be there but will be in the form of the new project named "Mastofetch" and all endpoints of Mastoget will soon redirect to Mastofetch.
-Thank you!
+### Announcement: The shutdown process of the "The Mastodon Organization" and transfer of operations as "Mastofetch" has begun.
+It will be soon that alll endpoints of Mastoget will redirect to Mastofetch.

 [Go Back to Mastoget](https://mastoget.x10.bz)